pjevic/pjevic/README.md

 - 👋🏻 Hi, I’m Milan Pjevic.
-- 👀 I’m interested in Frontend Development.
+- 👀 I’m interested in Frontend and Backend Development.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning C.
 - 💞️ I’m looking to collaborate on any project where I can fit.
 - 📫 milanpjevic@icloud.com